• Skip to primary navigation

 Substitutions

-• Veal Shanks: Alternative cuts you can use include bone-in beef chuck, bone-in pork butt or shoulder.
+• Veal Shanks: Alternative cuts you can use include oxtail, bone-in beef chuck, bone-in pork butt or shoulder.

 • Flour: If you would like to make this keto, I would use almond flour.